TikhonJelvis/RL-book/chapter2/chapter2.md

 The role of $\gamma$ only comes in discounting future rewards when accumulating rewards from a given state (as mentioned earlier) - more on this later.

-Since we commonly assume Stationarity of Discrete-Time Markov Processes, we shall also (by default) assume Stationarity for Discrete-Time Markov Reward Processes, i.e., $\mathbb{P}[(R_{t+1}, S_{t+1}) | S_t]$ is independent of $t$.
+It pays to emphasize again (like we emphasized for Markov Processes), that the definitions and theory of Markov Reward Processes are for discrete-time, for countable state spaces and countable set of pairs of next state and reward transitions (with the knowledge that the definitions and theory are analogously extensible to continuous-time and uncountable spaces).
+Since we commonly assume Stationarity of Markov Processes, we shall also (by default) assume Stationarity for Markov Reward Processes, i.e., $\mathbb{P}[(R_{t+1}, S_{t+1}) | S_t]$ is independent of $t$.

-This means the transition probabilities of a Markov Reward Process can, in the most general case, be expressed as a transition probability function:
+With the default assumption of stationarity, the transition probabilities of a Markov Reward Process can, in the most general case, be expressed as a transition probability function:
 $$\mathcal{P}_R: \mathcal{S} \times \mathbb{R} \times \mathcal{S} \rightarrow [0,1]$$
 defined as:
 $$\mathcal{P}_R(s,r,s') = \mathbb{P}[(R_{t+1}=r, S_{t+1}=s') | S_t=s]$$
 such that
 $$\sum_{s'\in \mathcal{S}} \sum_{r \in \mathbb{R}} \mathcal{P}_R(s,r,s') = 1 \text{ for all } s \in \mathcal{S}$$

-Henceforth, any time we say Markov Reward Process, assume we are refering to a Discrete-Time Stationary Markov Reward Process (unless explicitly specified otherwise), which in turn will be characterized by the transition probability function $\mathcal{P}_R$.
+The subsections on *Start States* we had covered for Markov Processes naturally applies to Markov Reward Processes as well.
+So we won't repeat the section here, rather we will simply highlight that when it comes to simulations, we need a separate specification of the probability distribution of start states.
+Also, let's think about how to model the notion of a "terminal state" for a Markov Reward Process.
+It's not enough to just model an absorbing state (like we did for Markov Processes), wherein we transition back to the same state with 100% probability.
+We require to model the additional constraint that the reward associated with the 100% probability transition back to the same state has a value of 0 (otherwise, the state will be terminal in the underlying Markov Process but in the Markov Reward Process, we will continue to accumulate rewards).
+If all sequences of a Markov Reward Process terminate in this manner (modeled as absorbing states with zero reward in the self-transition), we call it an episodic Markov Reward Process.
+Markov Reward Process that go on forever (either with non-zero probability of movement to other states or with non-zero rewards) are known as continuing Markov Reward Process.

 Let us now proceed to write some code that captures this formalism.
 We shall create a derived *abstract* class `MarkovRewardProcess` that inherits from the abstract class `MarkovProcess`.
 Analogous to `MarkovProcess`'s `@abstractmethod transition` (that represents $\mathcal{P}$), `MarkovRewardProcess` has an `@abstractmethod transition_reward` that represents $\mathcal{P}_R$.
 Also, analogous to `MarkovProcess`'s method `simulate`, `MarkovRewardProcess` has the mathod `simulate_reward`.
 These analogous methods extend the interface to return a pair: next state $S_{t+1}$ and reward $R_{t+1}$, given current state $S_t$ (versus the `MarkovProcess` methods whose interfaces return simply the next state $S_{t+1}$).
 Let's clarify this with actual code: